 Neutrality and silence have never protected victims of torment but have, without fail, encouraged the tormentor.
 Matabeleland is a poignant example of silence strengthening the tormentor; we have maintained a deafening silence under a torrent of state abuse.
 We must consign neutrality and silence to the scrap yard and take a side; we need to stimulate ourselves back into sensitivity to abuse, recognise it and shake it off our shoulders every second it shows up.

-A critic of Zimbabwe’s independence illustrates disparities in the degree of its negative impact within different ethnic groups, races, regions and social classes.
+A critique of Zimbabwe’s independence illustrates disparities in the degree of its negative impact within different ethnic groups, races, regions and social classes.
 While Mashonaland started acknowledging the impact in the 1990s, our lived reality has been very different, Zimbabwean authorities’ political conduct towards Matabeleland and ethnic minorities has been disrespectful, unjustified and often unlawful since 1980.

 The State has perverted the power entrusted on it into tyranny.
 The continual abuse of legislation and reckless ceding of power to the executive by other state organs has left the country without provisions to curb the exercise of arbitrary power by the executive.
 The prevailing situation does not bode well for the growth and safety of the country; Matabeleland has suffered as a result.
 Harare has to accept the need for extensive changes in the way the country is governed, accept its responsibilities to Matabeleland or else accept it has no place for Matabeleland in its systems and thus formally revert to traditional administrative boundaries of Mashonaland and Matabeleland.